top of page

 It all started in Mexico...

 Mexico is the first place in the New World that grapes were planted to make wine, yet their wines are only recently becoming known worldwide.
-Planting of vines in the land we now call Mexico was in lockstep with the expansion of the Spanish who made it mandatory to plant vines in newly colonized regions.
-This started in 1521, so the history of winemaking in Mexico goes back over 500 years!
+Planting of vines in the land we now call Mexico occurred in lockstep with Spanish colonization of the region as they made it mandatory to plant a certain number of vines per hectare the colonized.
+This practice stared in 1521, so the history of winemaking in Mexico goes back over 500 years.

 The landscape in Baja’s northern viticultural region is charmingly dotted with small vineyard sites, each of which is used to make singularly expressive wines.
 It is, in short, a wine-lovers dream, where one finds estate after estate working with hand-picked, estate-grown fruit to make wines that express place in every bottle.